-In this subsection, we will prove various orthonormal lemmas (or Theorem \ref{t1.3}) for strong symmetric functions, which include \eqref{e1.4} as a special case.
+In this subsection, we will prove various orthonormal lemmas (or Theorem \ref{t1.3}) for strongly symmetric functions, which include \eqref{e1.4} as a special case.
 The first one concerns $n$-simplex, $n$-cross-polytope and $n$-hypercube for all dimensions $n\geq1$.

 \begin{lemm} For dimension $n\geq1$, let ${\mathcal{S}}={\mathcal{S}}(T)\subset O(n+1)$ be the symmetry group of a regular polytope $T=\vartheta^{(k)}$ in good position for

 Then, there holds the orthonormal relation